Activities and Excursions

 Bucksmore Young Leader’s timetable is planned and organised by a dedicated Activity Manager, who is responsible for choosing and coordinating weekly activities and excursions.
 One of the key responsibilities of an Activity Manager is to respond to student requests and ensure that all students have a fantastic time during their stay.

-Each week, there are two full-day excursions and one half-day trip to a variety of destinations.
-Students are accompanied by staff on all excursions, and can be given free-time if appropriate.
+Each week, there are two full-day excursions to a variety of destinations.
+Students are accompanied by staff on all excursions and can be given free-time if appropriate.
 Popular visits include:

 Excursions to London can take many forms, such as walking tours of famous locations such as central London (Buckingham Palace, Big Ben, Houses of Parliament, Trafalgar Square and 10 Downing Street) and Greenwich (Royal Observatory, National Maritime Museum & the Cutty Sark).
 Numerous areas are also visited, such as museums, landmarks, attractions and shopping districts.